two students walking outside a building on campus

 First-Year Experience initiatives include the iRead common reading program, success skillshops, the first-generation student mentoring initiative, and special programs for first-year students.
 FYE is involved in New Student Orientation, Welcome Week, and Convocation.
 Beyond programmatic efforts, the First-Year Experience offers a series of success courses.

-This course, which is a requirement for graduation, is designed to help students develop the vital skills necessary to successfully transition into Washburn University by focusing on topics such as: information literacy, academic honesty and success, college reading and writing, campus involvement, and others that promote student success at Washburn.
+This course is designed to help students develop the vital skills necessary to successfully transition into Washburn University by focusing on topics such as: information literacy, academic honesty and success, college reading and writing, campus involvement, and others that promote student success at Washburn.

 Additional courses which may assist students in achieving success at the university include: